 Full Day Winery and Brewery Tour in a Classic Silver Spirit Rolls Royce – This is the perfect idea for a romantic getaway from Perth.
 You’re only here for a weekend so treat yourself!

 Highlights: The otherworldly landscape of the Pinnacles, quad-biking and sand-boarding massive dunes, beach-side beer gardens

-Distance: From Perth it is 126km (1hr 25min by car) to Lancelin.
+Distance: From Perth to Lancelin the distance is 126km which takes 1hr 25min to reach by car.
 It’s an additional 77km to reach The Pinnacles.

 Best Time to Visit: The best time to visit Lancelin and the Pinnacles is early and late summer and the bumper period at either end.
 The dunes can get really hot in the middle of summer but you can still have a great trip if you keep to the early or late hours.